 Next, Pharm’s apartment is where some of this series best scenes were completed (so far as we’ve seen).

 It’s an emotional roller-coaster, with gorgeous and generous close-ups, and of the acting chops of “Fluke” Natouch Siripongthon as Pharm, and “Ohm” Thitiwat Ritprasert as Dean.
 I fully understand why some elements from this scene were used in the UWMA Teaser with so much success.
 Tender romance at its best.

-Know that it is a difficult task for a director to achieve this unified a level of emotion on set; it takes a lot out of the actors and crew.
-Dir P’New’s skills are on display here as well, shooting these precious moments with more than one camera for the characters on the couch, and getting those takes successfully in what looks like a day’s shooting, with a couple of pick-ups later.
+Know that it is a difficult task for a director to achieve this unified level of emotion on set; it takes a lot out of the actors and crew.
+The multi-camera shoot does well here in P’News hands, getting these precious moments of the characters on the couch, and getting those takes successfully in what looks like a day’s shooting, with a couple of pick-ups later.

 I can still say that even after watching this scene over and over, I still feel emotions welling up inside.

 We pick up an indeterminate time later at the study table with Del (Pineare Pannin Charnmanoon), Maneow (Samantha Melanie Coates), Team (Warut Chawalitrujiwong), and Win (“Boun” Noppanut Guntachai).
 It’s Team’s problems with math that seem to be the main topic of conversation.
 The next second, we see an arm go over Pharm’s shoulder that doesn’t belong to Dean.

 Ultimately in this scene, the actual facts involving where Pharm places his allegiance to a boyfriend are fully explained.